VibeThemes/bp_groups_import_users/readme.txt

 BP GROUPS IMPORT USERS helps users to import bulk users into a buddypress group.

 == Description ==
 BP GROUPS IMPORT USERS plugin is a free plugin developed to help users to bulk import users into a buddypress group.
 If the user is not registered on the website then the user will get registered automatically and an activation email will be sent to them.
-The users will have to activate their account through the email to get refected in the group members.
+The users will have to activate their account through the email to get reflected in the group members.

 Tutorial On how to setup and get started : <a href="https://vibethemes.com/documentation/wplms/knowledge-base/bulk-add-students-to-batch-via-csv/">link</a>